tynet94/SmartThings/README.md

 Two versions of TP-Link to Smart Things Integraion now exist:

 a.
-Hub-Based TP-Link to Smart Things Integraion: The Hub-based version that requires an always on Hub device (bridge).
+Cloud-Based TP-Link to Smart Things Integraion: This new version (currently in Beta) that relies on the TP-Link Kasa cloud.
 Attributes:

-    Requires user-configured (PC, Android, Raspberry) Hub with node.js and server script.
-    Does not require a token captured from the TP-Link cloud.
-    Manual device installation and setting static IP addresses.

-b.
-Cloud-Based TP-Link to Smart Things Integraion: The new version (currently in Beta) that relies on the TP-Link Kasa cloud.
-Attributes:

     Reliant on TP-Link cloud (and the continued availabilty of same).
     Must have TP-Link account.
     Simpler setup.
 Install Service Manager and applicable device handlers.
 Runs service Manager.

+b.
+Hub-Based TP-Link to Smart Things Integraion: The previous Hub-based version that requires an always on Hub device (bridge).
+Attributes:

+    Requires user-configured (PC, Android, Raspberry) Hub with node.js and server script.
+    Does not require a token captured from the TP-Link cloud.
+    Manual device installation and setting static IP addresses.

 # Cloud-Based Pre-requisites: